Genesis 23: Lessons from Sarah’s Death on Placing Your Hope in Heaven

 5. God Does Not Want You to Be Unequally Yoked to the Things of the World.
 Gen. 23:7-9.

 • Abraham’s refusal to accept any free gifts from the Hittites.
 As a man walking with the Spirit, Abraham did not take advantage of the Hittites’ fear.
 Instead, he insisted upon paying the full price for a grave that would accommodate Sarah and his family: “So Abraham rose and bowed to the people of the land, the sons of Heth.
 And he spoke with them, saying, ‘If it is your wish for me to bury my dead out of my sight, hear me, and approach Ephron the son of Zohar for me, that he may give me the cave of Machpelah which he owns, which is at the end of his field; for the full price let him give it to me in your presence for a burial site.’”
 (Gen. 23:7-9).
 Abraham asked them for a cave named “Machpelah” (Gen. 23:9).
 In Hebrew, this means “double”.
 It most likely suggested a cave with either double entrances or two interior caves where both Sarah and Abraham in the future could be buried together.
-Yet, he insisted upon paying the full price for it.
+But he insisted upon paying the full price for it.
 At another point of high integrity, Abraham refused to enrich himself with the wealth of the pagan king of Sodom: “22 Abram said to the king of Sodom, ‘I have sworn to the Lord God Most High, possessor of heaven and earth, 23 that I will not take a thread or a sandal thong or anything that is yours, for fear you would say, ‘I have made Abram rich.’
 24 I will take nothing except what the young men have eaten, and the share of the men who went with me, Aner, Eshcol, and Mamre; let them take their share.”
 (Gen. 14:22-24).
 Abraham had learned from his mistakes.
 He previously accepted money from Pharaoh after he lied about his wife (Gen. 12:16).
 He also accepted money from Abimelech when he again lied about his wife (Gen. 20:14-16).
 In both circumstances, Abraham profited from his own deceit.
 He also accepted things that did not belong to him.
-Yet, he learned not to become indebted or yoked to the pagan people or things of this world.
+But he learned not to become indebted or yoked to the pagan people or things of this world.

 • Don’t be unequally yoked.
 If a business partner seeks to gain influence over you and that person is not a person who is walking with Jesus, you can be unequally yoked and weighted down by the other person’s sins: “Do not be deceived: “Bad company corrupts good morals.”
 (1 Cor.
 15:33).
 This is one of the reasons why Abraham and Lot had to divide the Promised Land and separate (Gen. 13:8-13).
 The rule also applied in romantic relationships (2 Cir.
 6:14-18).
 Have you become unequally yoked in business?